IcaroBichir/infocrazy/_posts/posts/2015-06-13-building-a-dynamically-linked-docker-v-1-6-2.markdown

 sudo apt-get install asciidoc xmlto --no-install-recommends
 {% endhighlight %}

-BTRFS_BUILD VERSION should be set, before install dependencies.
+BTRFS_BUILD VERSION should be set before install dependencies.

+If not, <a href="https://git.kernel.org/cgit/linux/kernel/git/kdave/btrfs-progs.git/tree/version.h.in"> set correct version.</a>

 {% highlight bash %}
 $ #first check if your version is Btrfs v3.18.2